Witchaven: Reception

 Witchaven was met with a mixed critical reception.
-Nevertheless, the sales have been satisfactory enough to create a sequel.
+Nevertheless, the sales were satisfactory enough to create a sequel.

 PC Zone% gave Witchaven a score of 88/100 and recommended it as "packed with lots of spells and potions to play with, the usual network/modem options, triggers and traps, impressive graphical effects - and if you're looking for gore you've found it.
 Sick, twisted and violent - we like it."
 Lim Choon Wee of New Straits Times wrote "I love Witchaven," especially praising the game's "bewitching" graphics.
 Polish magazines Gambler and Top Secret gave it their overall review scores of 90% and 29/40, respectively.
 In Germany, Power Play gave it two scores of 71% each for both single-player and multiplayer modes, while PC Player scored it a 74%.
 Other positive reception included a 79 from Spain's Micromanía and a 90% from Slovenia's Svet Kompjutera.

 On the other hand, Petra Schlunk of Computer Gaming World described the game "less than spellbounding" despite the "eye-popping gore and a few cosmetic RPG elements" and very disappointing for its lack of real gameplay immersion, concluding it to be "just another" Doom clone.
 According to Jim Varner of GameSpot, "Witchaven is certainly not a bad game, but it's not that great either," as "in-your-face combat is novel at first, but after a few hours of play, you'll be praying for a BFG-9000."

 Legacy

 In a direct sequel titled Witchaven II: Blood Vengeance, released in 1996, Grondoval's enemy is the slain witch's vindictive sister.
 The gameplay of Witchaven II is based on its predecessor, the only differences being in some additional weapon selection and enemy variance.

 A third game in the series was briefly considered, possibly to keep with the original game's ending text premise of Grondoval eventually becoming a king, but Intracorp bankrupted and Capstone was shut down before any work on it started.
 The game was scheduled to be made after Corridor 8, which was never finished.

-Around 2006, a former Capstone programmer Les Bird released the source code of Witchaven and Witchaven II.
-The game is supported by the BuildGDX source port.
+Around 2006, a former Capstone programmer Les Bird released the source code of Witchaven and Witchaven II; the derived EGwhaven patches were included in the game's Steam and GOG.com re-releases.
+The game is supported by the BuildGDX source port, as well as JFWitchaven.

 In addition, a black metal band Witchaven took its name from the series, and Techland's video game Hellraid was described as a spiritual successor to Witchaven and Hexen.
+The indie game Arthurian Legends has been compared to Witchaven.